Feinberg School of Medicine (MD Program)

 How much of the costs will my financial aid cover?

 Students will be offered financial aid to cover 100% of their cost of attendance for the academic year.
+Aid offered may include scholarship, grant or loan assistance.
+The cost of attendance includes direct costs, such as tuition and fees, as well as indirect expenses, such as living, personal and transportation expenses.

 Are grants and scholarships available?